Symbian9/qmapshack-doc-wiki/DocGisTemplates.md

 ###Basic Concept

 The basic idea is to have one or several group boxes with widgets.
 Group boxes are sorted by their object name.
 And by that in the final text, too.
 Only widgets inside a group box are used to create the text.
-Inside a groupbox widgets are sorted by their tab order.
+Inside a group box widgets are sorted by their tab order.
 More on that later.

 The object name can be changed in the right hand side property editor: